pieter-degroote/UltimateKEYS-testing/sw-variant-autohotkey/README.md

 # UltimateKEYS - SW (Scroll Lock) Variant

-This modification features the SW (or ‘switched’) variant with the Scroll Lock toggle.
+This modification features the SW (or 'switched') variant with the Scroll Lock toggle.

-This means that when the Scroll Lock is on, the symbols !, @, #, $, %, ^, &, \*, (, ) are directly accessible and the numbers via Shift.
+This means that when Scroll Lock is on, the symbols !, @, #, $, %, ^, &, \*, (, ) are directly accessible and the numbers via Shift.

-## 1. Change "SendMode Input" to "SendMode Event"
+## 1. Change "SendMode" from "Input" to "Event"

 **AutoHotkey v1.1&nbsp;: &nbsp;Change `SendMode Input` to&nbsp;:**